nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 {:.no_toc}
 Tells TutorAid that a student no longer attends a particular lesson.

-Format: `del -sl s/STUDENT_INDEX l/LESSON_INDEX`
+Format: `del -sl s/STUDENT_INDEX... l/LESSON_INDEX...`

 * Deletes the student at the specified student index from the lesson at the specified lesson index.
 * The index refers to the index number shown in the displayed student list and lesson list.
 * The index must be a **positive integer** 1, 2, 3, ...
+* Multiple indexes are allowed for both students and lessons if you would like to remove multiple students from multiple lessons at one go.

 Examples:
-* `del -sl s/2 l/1` deletes the student with index 2 from the lesson with index 1.
+* `del -sl s/1 2 3 l/1` deletes the students with indexes 1, 2 and 3 from the lesson with index 1.

-> :exclamation: The student must be attending the lesson provided for this command to work.

 ## 5.4 Other Commands